How to Fix Sound Not Working on Mac?

 Sometimes, not a proper arrangement of cables, if the cable is looped into coils or bends that might affect the sound.
 Also, check to see if there are any bent pins in the port where you have connected with the HDMI cable.

-All the mentioned solutions are for the issues related to the sound not working in mac will be solved.
-If nothing of these hacks work, then this is a notifiable issue which is to be brought to the notice of the apple customer care.
+All the mentioned solutions are for the issues related to the sound not working on mac will be solved.
+If nothing of these hacks work.
+Then this is a notifiable issue which is to be brought to the notice of the apple customer care.

 This doesn’t solve the problem you may need to get your Mac serviced as it could be a sign of failing hardware.
 If none of these solve the problem then consider taking the Mac back to the Apple Store and getting the hardware checked out.